On the in vivo recognition of kidney stones using machine learning: Introduction

 \subsection{Objectives and structure of the paper}

-Except in \cite{martinez2020, estrade2021}, the kidney stone images used in the existing methods described in Section \ref{previous-attempts} were acquired in ex-vivo under controlled acquisition conditions (well defined acquisition viewpoints, large and contrasted kidney stone surfaces, high resolution images, and diffuse illumination without reflections on the surfaces).
+Except in~\cite{martinez2020towards, estrade2022towards}, the kidney stone images used in the existing methods described in Section \textit{``Previous attempts of kidney stone classification''} were acquired in ex-vivo under controlled acquisition conditions (well defined acquisition viewpoints, large and contrasted kidney stone surfaces, high resolution images, and diffuse illumination without reflections on the surfaces).
 These contributions gave an indication about the feasibility of in vivo kidney stone classification in optimal conditions and could be used to automate and speed-up the morpho-constitutional analysis, even if the described algorithms were probably not conceived with this aim.

 In vivo images acquired with flexible uteroscopes are far of being captured in optimal conditions.
 On the one hand, it is difficult to control the endoscope’s position and thus optimal acquisition angles and distances cannot be warranted.
 Large kidney stone surfaces and sections are difficult to be systematically captured.
 Moreover, in the vast majority of urology centres, ureteroscopes are equipped by cameras with HD sensor matrices (1024 x 720 pixels) whose resolution is clearly smaller than 5 mega-pixels used in previous works.
 Compared to the images used in existing the literature, the acquired kidney stone fragments are much smaller and with lower resolution.
 On the other hand, images can suffer from numerous artefacts.
 For instance, motion blur due to high and non-constant endoscope displacement speeds and defocusing/refocusing due to changing distal tip/kidney stone distances affect globally the quality of numerous images.
 Moreover, specular reflections are also often visible due to the crystalline nature of the kidney stones and floating objects may occlude some regions of interest.
-Even if numerous efforts have been made in endoscopy to detect and segment artefacts in various applications (as in urology, gastroscopy or colonoscopy, see \cite{hoan2018, ali2020}), images that are automatically selected in endoscopic videos are not often of optimal quality.
+Even if numerous efforts have been made in endoscopy to detect and segment artefacts in various applications (as in urology, gastroscopy or colonoscopy, see~\cite{trinh2018mosaicing, ali2020objective}), images that are automatically selected in endoscopic videos are not often of optimal quality.